 Career Ladder

-Developing career ladders is a fundamental part of planning for the future.
-It’s essential from both the employer’s and the employee’s perspective, as it saves enormous business resources while making employees feel as though they are making progress.
-A key element of developing a worker’s confidence in their eventual promotion is through personalized L&D courses.
+Creating career ladders is a fundamental part of planning for the future.
+It’s equally essential for both employers and employees, as it saves enormous business resources while making employees feel that they are advancing.
+Personalized L&D courses play a key role in developing a worker’s confidence in their eventual promotion.

-A career ladder (or corporate ladder), as its name suggests, is a designated path towards certain senior positions within an organization.
+A career ladder (or corporate ladder), as its name suggests, is a designated path toward certain senior positions within an organization.
 A typical career ladder follows these upward steps:

 At each stage, the employee gains responsibilities, is subject to higher expectations, and manages more people.
 But, as they move up, they also receive better pay, benefits, and prestige.

-There are other possible qualifications for climbing the career ladder.
-Leadership skills help, as do a record of L&D courses and professional certifications.
+There are other qualifications as well for climbing the career ladder.
+Leadership skills help, as does a record of L&D courses and professional certifications.
 Many companies with DEIB programs will choose to promote people from disadvantaged communities.
-Taking part in social initiatives and maintaining good relationships throughout the organization can also increase a person’s profile to put them first in line for promotion.
+Taking part in social initiatives and maintaining good relationships throughout the company can also strengthen a person’s profile to put them first in line for promotion.

 How to Design a Career Ladder